 - cut the supports

-- once prints and washed and cleaned dip them again in the same (or another) transparent container filled with fresh and clean Cleaning Fluid NW1 Bio*
+- once prints and washed and cleaned dip them again in another transparent container filled with fresh and clean Cleaning Fluid UNW1 Bio or UNW2 Bio

-- postcure prints at room temperature inside Cleaning Fluid NW1 Bio in the light box for 15-30-45-60 minutes (cure mode of the Wash & Cure machine):
+- postcure prints at room temperature inside Cleaning Fluid UNW1 Bio or UNW2 Bio in the light box for 15-30-45-60 minutes (cure mode of the Wash & Cure machine):

 - light box curing times depend on the power and wavelength of your specific light box